 The 3500HD Regular Cab may not be as big as its older brothers, but it’s a behemoth nonetheless, especially the two Dooley models, which have the set of tires in the back of the truck.
 These are difficult trucks to ship due to their size and weight, and come with a hefty oversize vehicle fee, usually in the $300-$400 range.
 This is standard no matter which auto shipping company you pick.
 If you’re shipping a standard Regular Cab it should be able to fit on a standard truck; however, if it’s been lifted or modified in any way so as to make it bigger or heavier, you may end up needing a flat-bed auto transport truck as opposed to a standard carrier, which could cost even more money.
 It’s always best to talk to your auto shipping representative if you have concerns about the size or weight of your vehicle.

 But regardless of what you’re shipping, or where you’re shipping to or from, American Auto Shipping is here to help.
-Simply fill out our free online vehicle shipping quote request form and you’ll receive up to ten free quotes from our reputable and reliable auto shipping companies.
-We clear all our auto shipping advertisers for reliability ahead of time, which means we make sure they are all fully licensed, bonded and insured before we ever send them your information.
+Simply fill out our free online vehicle shipping quote request form and you’ll receive an instant quote.
+We clear all our auto shipping carriers for reliability ahead of time, which means we make sure they are all fully licensed, bonded and insured before we ever send them to pick up your car.
 You can also call our toll-free telephone number and speak to one of our own live auto shipping representatives.
 So go ahead, fill out our free form, or give us a call, and find out what American Auto Shipping can do for you and your auto shipping needs.